NorthMcCormick/Polyonic/README.md

 The second piece to these projects is Electrolyte, my shim for Cordova plugins so that the native features available on desktop and mobile can work with minimal changes (if any) to your codebase.

-# Getting Started
+# Getting Started (New Project)

 1) Clone this repo

+2) Run `npm install`

+4) Run `npm quickstart`

+# Getting Started (Existing Project)

+1) Clone this repo

+2) Run `npm install`

-2) Overwrite the contents of the 'src' directory with the contents in the root directory of your ionic app
+3) Overwrite the contents of the 'src' directory with the contents in the root directory of your ionic app

+4) Run `npm install` inside the 'src' directory to get your Ionic project node modules if you did not copy them

 3) Run `gulp init` to copy the new build tools in and modify your package.json for electron